 It’s a bit cheesy in places but my God it works.
 It’s hugely motivational and I reckon there must be some kind of witchcraft going on because things seem to happen to everyone I know who reads it.

-The Success principles has so many messages in it that really resounded deeply with me that it changed the whole way I looked at myself and what I could achieve.
+The Success principle has so many messages in it that really resounded deeply with me that it changed the whole way I looked at myself and what I could achieve.
 I actually still apply these principles to my life and I have to say that reading this was the best thing I ever did for my business.

 (In fact, I love this book so much I wrote a whole blog post on it.)